LakasNetwork/savore/_drafts/why-we-chose-the-study-pathway.md

 categories:    [canada journey]
 image:         assets/images/thumbnails/YT-005.jpg
 redirect_from:
-  - /blog/
+  - /blog/5
 ---

 There are so many ways to get your immigration journey started.
 We will try to talk about the rest in the coming days but, for now, we will focus on the path that we took.

-The International Student Pathway!
+> The International Student Pathway!

+# Cons

 Let's get the CONS out of the way.